Ecommerce packaging: the beginner's guide

 This post was last updated on June 20, 2023.

+You started your business.
 You’ve got an order in hand, and it’s time to ship.
 Chances are your primary concerns are delivery speed and cost—but there’s another factor to consider: product packaging.

 Using the right packaging is an essential eCommerce shipping best practice that can do much more than simply protect your products.
 In fact, when it comes to the potential benefits of well-executed eCommerce packaging, it pays to think outside the box.

 In this blog, we’ll unpack all the considerations and criteria for creating a great unboxing experience for your customers.
 Keep reading for expert tips, resources, and inspiration when dealing with inventory management (and eCommerce logistics) topics like this.